Structure of The Atom

 Magnetic Orbital Quantum Number (m )

-• The magnetic quantum number is denoted by letter m and for a given value of , it can have all the values ranging from – to + including zero.
+- The magnetic quantum number is denoted by letter m and for a given value of ℓ, it can have all the values ranging from – ℓ to + ℓ including zero.

-• For energy value of m has 2 + 1 values.
+- For energy value of ℓ, m has 2ℓ + 1 values.

 So p-subshell has only three orientations in space.

-• In other words, L-shell has only two orbitals called s-orbital with 1 orientation and p-orbital with 3 orientations in space.
+- In other words, M-shell has three orbitals called s-orbital with 1 orientation , p-orbital with 3 orientations and d-orbital with 5 orientations in space.

-• Atoms in L-Shell have their electronic configuration
+- Atoms in M-Shell have their electronic configuration

 So d-subshell can have five orientations in space.

-• In other words, M-shell has three orbitals called s-orbital with 1 orientation , p-orbital with 3 orientations and d-orbital with 5 orientations in space.
+- In other words, N-shell has four orbitals called s-orbital with 1 orientation , p-orbital with 3 orientations , d-orbital with 5 orientations and f-orbital with 7 orientations in space.

-• Atoms in M-Shell have their electronic configuration
+- Atoms in N-Shell have their electronic configuration

 So f-subshell can have seven orientations in space.